Dumbledore’s Ironclad Reason

 There’s no way Snape loved Lily.

-JKR was asked by Emerson, ”Was James the only one who had romantic feelings for Lily? “(July 16, 2005 interview), she answered: “No. She was like Ginny, she was a popular girl.”
+JKR was asked by Emerson in their July 16, 2005 interview, “Was James the only one who had romantic feelings for Lily?”
+She answered: “No. She was like Ginny, she was a popular girl.”
 That doesn’t mean necessarily Snape was in love with her, but remember who head of Slytherin was at the time: Slughorn, who really liked Lily, and who has a lot of influence over Snape.
 I bet a lot of those feelings rubbed off on him.

 Theres no way Lily loved Snape.